KavinsProjects/ChatBot/README.md

 # 🤖 Ollama Chatbot – Django Web Application

 Welcome to the **Ollama Chatbot**, a private AI-powered chatbot built using **LLaMA 3.0** and Django.
-It runs fully offline using Ollama’s local LLM engine, making it fast, secure, and ideal for personal or experimental use.
+It runs no online using Ollama’s local LLM engine, making it fast, secure, and ideal for personal or experimental use.

 ---